piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 # Analysis-And-Visualization-For-Bike-Sharing-Systems-In-Warsaw

-This project analyzes data of the bike-sharing system in Warsaw.
-The project uses over 4,100 JSON files, saved every 10 minutes, containing station data and lists of bikes  located at each bicycle station in Warsaw.
+Jupyter Notebook with analyzes the data of the bike-sharing system in Warsaw.
+The project uses over 4,100 JSON files, saved every 10 minutes, containing the station data and lists of bikes  located at each bicycle station in Warsaw.
+The project uses archival meteorological data collected by the Institute of Meteorology and Water Management - available at https://danepubliczne.imgw.pl/datastore.

 Main information about the data:
 - 4,184 JSON files, saved every 10 minutes between 03/04/2018 - 04/04/2018